Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

 We can see this equality in an elementary way based on our interpretation as follows.
-If there are two red elements, exactly one of them creates the set $\overline{R}$, a factor $2$.
-The other red element has a sign $+$ or $-$, again a factor $2$.
-If this red element is in the extra block, then all the blue elements have to be in the extra block, so there is one such $E$-sequence.
-If the red element is in the single ordinary block, then the blue elements go to the ordinary or to the extra block, which gives $2^{k}-1$.
-Each element has a choice to which block it goes, but the case when all would go to the extra block is not allowed.
-Finally, we have to determine the part of the ordinary block for the red element, which gives again a factor $2$.
-So, the number of $(2,k)$-$E$-sequences is $4(2(2^{k}-1)+1)$.
+If there are two \red elements, exactly one of them creates the set $S$.
+The other \red element has a sign $+$ or $-$.
+If this \red element is in the extra block, then all the \blue elements have to be in the extra block, so there is one such odd $E$-sequence.
+If this \red element is in the single ordinary block, then the \blue elements go to the ordinary or to the extra block, which gives $2^{k}-1$ possibilities.
+(Each element has a choice to which block it goes ($2^{k}$ possibilities), but the case when all would go to the extra block is not allowed.)
+Finally, we have to determine the part (left or right) of the ordinary block for the \red element.
+So, the number of $(2,k)$-$E$-sequences is $2^2(2(2^{k}-1)+1)$.

 Next, we present combinatorial proofs for some identities involving the poly-Euler numbers.
-Analogue results can be derived for the poly-Euler numbers of the second kind, but we omit the explicit proofs here. \begin{theorem} We have the following combinatorial formula for $\widetilde{E}_n^{(-k)}$,
+Analogous results can be derived for the poly-Euler numbers of the second kind, but we omit the explicit proofs here.